100rabhcsmc/React-Native-QA/README.md

 ### 1. What is JSX ?

-1.JSX Stand for Javascript XML
+1. JSX Stand for Javascript XML
-2.JSX allow us to write HTML element with javascript code 3.JSX allow us to use html in javascript
+2. JSX allow us to write HTML element with javascript code
+3. JSX allow us to use html in javascript

-### 2. How do you create a component in React Native ?
+### 2. How do you create a component in React Native?

-To create a component in react native, you define a javascript function or class that returns jsx element for example
+To create a component in react native, you define a javascript function or class that returns jsx element. for example

 ```JS